App-vNext/Polly/docs/strategies/circuit-breaker.md

 **Reasoning**:

 - The `ExecuteOutcomeAsync` is a low-allocation API which does not throw exception rather captures it inside the `Exception` property of the `Outcome` data structure.
-- Since your are calling one of the `Execute` methods that's why the circuit breaker can transition into `HalfOpen` state.
+- Since you are calling one of the `Execute` methods, that's why the circuit breaker can transition into the `HalfOpen` state.